 We want Cotswold District to be the best in the country for health and wellbeing, and promoting healthy lifestyles and providing opportunities for people of all ages to be active is key.
 A Leisure Strategy determined by local priorities and outcomes was developed with the aim of providing effective and sustainable physical activity and sport opportunities for local communities via investment in our stock of leisure facilities and other non-facility interventions.
 In March 2021, Cabinet authorised officers to work in partnership with other organisations on the feasibility of the projects in the Strategy.
 Specialist Leads for each of the three themes (Healthier District, Connected Community and Active Environment) have developed action plans for each area.
-Progress on the projects are being monitored by the Active Cotswolds Programme Board and are reported to the Portfolio Board.
+Progress on the projects are being monitored by the Active Cotswolds Programme Board and reported to the Portfolio Board.

-The leisure management options appraisal including the Corinium Museum was completed to determine the most suitable delivery model, contract scope and contract terms for the Council's leisure facilities for when the previous contract expired on 31 July 2023.
-The procurement process to appoint a new external Leisure and Culture Management Contractor is complete and the new contract with Freedom Leisure commenced 1 August 2023.
+The leisure management options appraisal, including the Corinium Museum, was completed to determine the most suitable delivery model, contract scope and contract terms for the Council's leisure facilities for when the previous contract expired on 31 July 2023.
+The procurement process to appoint a new external Leisure and Culture Management Contractor is complete and the new contract with Freedom Leisure commenced I August 2023.
+A report on the progress of Active Cotswold and contract mobilisation is due to be presented to Overview and Scrutiny on 30th January 2024.